bahrus/xtal-decorator/README.md

 "vals" is used to simply set some initial property values on the target element(s).

-**NB I:**  Note that we are adding a property onto an existing native DOM element -- button in this case.
+**NB I:**  Here we are adding a property onto an existing native DOM element -- button in this case.
 Although the property is added onto the element, and no attempt to do any kind of super.prop or super.method call is made, I can't completely rule out the possibility that something could go horribly wrong should a property with the same name be introduced into the browser native button element.
 Please act responsibly and only choose property names (or method names) -- in this example "numberOfDrinksSold" -- whose chance of getting added natively to the button DOM element are lower than seeing a Libertarian POTUS in your pet mouse's lifespan.
 These web components have a protective curse -- anyone trying to add a property or a method which has a higher probability will result in the developer receiving a one-way ticket to Azkaban.

 If you really want to play it safe, there is an attribute, "use-symbols", which allows you to use symbols, which should be 100% safe: